 - Time required to charge an AGM: 5 hours

 With the exception of lead-acid batteries, all deep-cycle battery types do not require any maintenance.
 To maintain the plates in each cell immersed, distilled water must be topped off in lead-acid batteries on a monthly basis.

 Failure to do so renders the plates worthless, and the battery must be replaced.

 If you are not going to use the batteries for an extended period of time, a trickle charger can be used to keep them charged.
 It is not necessary to utilize it with lithium batteries because they have their own internal battery management system.

-The installation of deep cycle lead-acid, gel, and AGM batteries is the same.
-Simply connect the positive terminal to the positive wire from your coach and the negative terminal to the negative or ground wire from your coach, or if you have two or more batteries, wire them in parallel or series, depending on battery size (12 volt or 6 volt).
+The installation of deep cycle lead-acid, gel and AGM batteries is the same.
+Simply connect the positive terminal to the positive wire from your coach and the negative terminal to the negative or ground wire from your coach, or if you have two or more batteries, wire them in parallel or series, depending on battery size (12 volts or 6 volts).

 How Long Do Deep Cycle Batteries Last?

 A good deep-cycle lithium battery should endure between 3,000 and 5,000 charging cycles.
 So, depending on how frequently you recharge them, they might last anywhere from 3 to 20 years!
 Lead-acid batteries can last up to 6 years if properly maintained, while AGM batteries can last up to 6 years as well.

 Gel batteries can last 10 to 20 years because they have their own charging profile.